 As I can’t fully speak the local language which is Telegu my driver translated.
 The fisherman brought his wife along on the boat trip and they told me about their daily lives and how the tsunami of 2004 hit their coast and how many of their friends and relatives lost their lives.
 I was touched by their story and how despite not having much were so friendly and hospitable.

 I have to admit India is full of surprises even for locals like us, and yes with security on our minds, I feel you.
-Though I feel one shouldn’t judge a place by the bad experiences.
+Though I feel one shouldn’t judge a place by the bad experiences and if you ever wonder what life is like in India, it’s time to come & see.
 If you would like to have an experience of a lifetime, I’d suggest taking a trip to India.
 And I’m pretty sure, these stories have given you ample reasons to visit India, have they?
 Let me know your thoughts.